lionel-panhaleux/archon-bot/README.md

 ```

 You can also optionally add some spectators, they will have acces to all tables.
-It's useful if you like to give streamers access to the vocal channels:
+It is useful if you like to give streamers access to the vocal channels:

 ```
 /appoint role: Spectator user: @some_guest